 - Compliance with airline Service Level Agreements

-Technologies used in queue management
+Technologies used in airport queue management solutions

 Barcodes: used primarily in boarding passes.
 These are not just handy, they’re the norm.
 They work with a close-range scanner and can help operators capture data on 100% of passengers moving through a chokepoint.

 Bluetooth: using beacons to track user movements.
 This data is generally anonymized.
 These can track numerous kinds of movements even from highway exits and parking lots all the way down to a certain retailer or gate.

 WiFi with RSSI: using triangulation from access points, WiFi tracking allows operators to track and communicate with passengers through the terminal.